Dear Talk English Cafe Members,

 a) ship sheep sill seal chick cheek pick peak bin bean

-grin green fit feet hill heel
+grin green fit feet hill heel mill meal mitt meat

 pitch peach pill peel slip sleep wick week Tim team